 Creditors and Debtors Explained

-Creditors and Debtors might seem like simple terms, and on the face of it they are, but the practicalities of how the two terms can be applied can quickly become confusing, this is mostly the case if you are a small business.
-As with many financial terms, it’s easy to get them confused, so it’s important to clearly understand the difference between the two terms; debtors and creditors.
+Creditors and Debtors might seem like simple terms, but the practicalities of applying the two terms can be confusing, and this is mostly the case if you’re a business owner.
+So, it’s important to understand the difference between the two terms; debtors and creditors.

 What is a debtor?